-During the second half of 2019, in a political context of federal general elections which gave rise to a change in the federal authorities, a significant volatile period began for the market values of government and private financial instrument and a process of rescheduling maturities and swaps of certain government debt instruments started.
-In addition, material increases were observed in the country risk and in the exchange rate between the Argentine peso and the US dollar.
+During the second half of 2019, in a political context of federal general elections, which gave rise to a change in the federal authorities, the existing volatility was accentuated for the market values of government and private financial instruments and a process of rescheduling maturities and swaps of certain government debt instruments started.
+In addition, material increases were observed in the country's risk and in the exchange rate between the Argentine peso and the US dollar.

-During 2020, among other regulations, relevant modifications to the tax regulation system were introduced, including changes in the income tax, withholdings related to foreign exchange transactions and for the acquisition of foreign currency for hoarding purposes, and material restrictions to the exchange market access were also established.
+Subsequently, among other regulations, relevant modifications to the tax regulation system were introduced, including changes in the income tax, withholdings related to foreign exchange transactions and for the acquisition of foreign currency for hoarding purposes, and material restrictions to the exchange market access were also established.